h00die-gr3y/Metasploit/README.md

 unauthenticated Remote Command Execution as root in the pfSense pfBlockerNG plugin.

 This module exploits an unauthenticated Remote Command Execution as root in the pfSense pfBlockerNG plugin (CVE-2022-31814).
 The vulnerability affects versions of pfBlockerNG <= 2.1.4_26 and can be exploited by an un authenticated user gaining root access. pfBlockerNG is a pfSense plugin that is NOT installed by default and it’s generally used to block inbound connections from wholecountries or IP ranges.
-This module uses the vulnerability to upload and execute payloads with root privileges.
+This module uses the vulnerability to upload and execute payloads gaining root privileges.

 **Installation:**
 ```